IvanMed1002/Active-Directory-Lab/README.md

 -----------------------------------------------

-2. Promote the Virtula Machine to a Domain Controller (this will manage network secuirties and allow users to authenticate and access network  resources).
+2. Promote the Virtual Machine to a Domain Controller (this will manage network securities and allow users to authenticate and access network  resources).<br/>

 <img src="https://i.imgur.com/ppe8ksN.png"/>